feathersjs/feathers/index.md

 });
 ```

-The `created` method is being run for every connected user with the `params` set in the `request.feathers` object and the data from the event.
+The `created` method is being called for every connected user with the `params` set in the `request.feathers` object and the data from the event.
+You can either call back with the original  or modified data (which will then be dispatched to that user) or a falsy value which will prevent the event from being dispatched to that connection.

 ## What's next?